 So, basically, they take a load of kids who live in economically depressed areas (in this case, Raploch) and they give them an amazing opportunity to transform their lives through music.
 And, in fact, an opportunity to transform a community through music.
 And it’s working.
 It’s really, really working.
 In fact, it’s working so well that there are more groups in the works for other bits of Scotland and the Raploch group is working with the Stirling Council to ensure continued funding.

 Wow!
-I am just in awe over the dedication shown by everyone involved!
+I am just in awe of the dedication shown by everyone involved!

 Oh!
 And a special shout-out today for my parents who are celebrating 43 years of marriage.
 Wow!
-I am just in awe over their dedication to each other!
+I am just in awe of their dedication to each other!